Psalm 49 – What Money Can’t Buy

 · Afraid because the jerks of the world won’t get what is coming to them.

 b.
 When he dies he shall carry nothing away: The psalmist assures us that our reasons for fear are unfounded.
 The fool who trusted and boasted in riches can take nothing with him to the world beyond.
-His glory shall not descend after him; all the glory he or she will ever deserve they had in this life.
+His glory shall not descend after him; all the glory he will ever deserve he has had in this life.

 ii.
 For those who trust and boast in riches, this world is the best they will ever have it.
 For the upright who look to God for their redemption, this world is the worst they will ever have it.